35P10/35P10/README.md

  - 👯 I'm looking to collaborate on full stack web apps!
- - 💬 Ask me about music and videogames.
+ - 💬 Ask me about music and video games.

 ---